Bolkun/cmo/README.md

 ## 1. Architecture

-The architecture of Cmo is visually represented in the following diagram, which provides an overview of the program's main concepts.
+The architecture of Cmo is visually represented in the following diagram created in [app.diagrams.net](https://app.diagrams.net/), which provides an overview of the program's main concepts.
 You can view and comment on the diagram by following this link: [Cmo Architecture Diagram](https://drive.google.com/file/d/1EZoQ8DQngN7BWRQnjp8zGFLfTA0G6vvF/view?usp=sharing).

 ## 2. Technology and Tools